Lisa's Pie Shop (Atlanta, Ind.)

 Owner Carl Harvey remembers his childhood anticipation for Uncle Henry's candies.
 Every fall, after harvest, Carl and his neighborhood friends and family would eagerly await the call that the candy was ready.
 After Uncle Henry grew ill and was no longer able to make candy, Carl learned the candy maker's recipes in order to carry on the tradition, offering fresh turtle candies, milk chocolate bar with pecans, pecan logs and white chocolate bar with peppermint among other varieties.

 Joe's Butcher Shop & Fish Market (Carmel, Ind.)

 After Joe Lazzara spent 20+ years in the telecommunications business, he decided to reinvent the meat counter from shrink-wrapped and case-stocked meats.
-Together with his wife Kathy and veteran butcher, Fritz Albright, Joe runs a full-service shop that specializes in freshcut, and often free range, meat and responsibly caught fresh fish and seafood.
-Joe also offers a pre-breaded Northern Indiana pork tenderloin and organic beef jerkey - the first in the nation.
+Together with his wife Kathy and veteran butcher, Fritz Albright, Joe runs a full-service shop that specializes in fresh-cut, and often free-range, meat and responsibly caught fresh fish and seafood.
+Joe also offers a pre-breaded Northern Indiana pork tenderloin and organic beef jerky - the first in the nation.

 Crazy Charlie's Gourmet Salsa (Fishers, Ind.)